Lead Program Coordinator (Program Specialist V)

 Omission of data on the state application is grounds for disqualification of the application.

-This position is assigned to the Governor’s Criminal Justice Division (CJD) within the Public Safety Office (PSO) and reports to the Director of Texas Crime Stoppers.
+This position is assigned to the Governor’s Public Safety Office (PSO) and reports to the Director of Texas Crime Stoppers.
 This position works collaboratively to execute program strategies, goals and responsibilities.
-Performs advanced program development, management and oversight of high level administrative operations and includes training coordination and development responsibilities.
+Performs advanced (senior-level) program development, management and oversight of high level administrative operations and includes training coordination and development responsibilities.
 A position at this level is distinguished from an entry level position by the level of responsibility assumed and the complexity of duties assigned in managing program activities.
-Work involves planning, developing, and implementing program management and program training to include validating program needs and potential gaps; and analyzing performance data to determine the efficacy of certified Crime Stoppers organizations and CJD-funded programs.
+Work involves planning, developing, and implementing program management and program training to include validating program needs and potential gaps; and analyzing performance data to determine the efficacy of certified Crime Stoppers organizations and PSO-funded programs.
 Writes and edits reports, briefs, plans, and other documents.
 Trains, leads, assigns, and/or prioritizes the work of others.
 Works under limited supervision, with considerable latitude for the use of initiative and independent judgment.
 An employee at this level is aware of criminal justice activities and related priorities as well as grant management practices and procedures.
 Must be willing to work flexible hours as needed for Crime Stoppers conferences, training programs, and council meetings.